During 2020, we learned a lot about getting puppies and dogs to their new homes in a safe and affordable manner.

 - Puppies may not be transported before the age of 8 weeks.

-A: Some transportation companies or puppy nannies will deliver to your door, but it will cost extra.
+A: Some transportation companies or puppy nannies will deliver right to the front door, but it will cost extra.
 Most will meet you at a set location.
-Expect that you may have to drive a few hours and that others may be picking up their new arrivals, so be patient and remember your social distancing.
-These are suggested breeder guidelines from AKC on keeping puppy buyers safe when picking their puppies: Guidelines
+Expect that puppy buyers may have to drive a few hours and may be among others picking up their new arrivals.

-Q: What if my pet is lost or stolen or something happens to it during transport?
+Q: What if a dog is lost or stolen or something happens to it during transport?

 - USDA complete guide to animal care is available at: https://www.aphis.usda.gov/animal_welfare/downloads/AC_BlueBook_AWA_508_comp_version.pdf